iriderpro/6_password_strength/README.md

 for launch need python 3

-script consists of a list of "bad" passwords, you can add it
+script include of a list of "bad" passwords "password_blacklist.py.
+Copy it with script password_strenth.py in same folder.

 Example of script launch on windows, Python 3.6: